dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/words.md

 + Life is not a dress rehearsal.
 Rose Tremain.
 Make is count.

++ "Trade money for time, not time for money.
+You’re going to run out of time first." - Naval

 + “Every one who has taken a shower has had an idea.
 It's the person who gets out of the shower, dries off and does something about it that makes a difference.” ― Nolan Bushnell

 + “Infinity is my spiritual horizon.” ― Talismanist Giebra